Domain Spoofing

 • Regularly check your DNS records for unauthorized changes.
 Many domain registrars offer notification services that alert you to changes in your domain’s DNS settings.

-• Consider using automated tools that monitor your DNS records and alert you to potential suspicious activity.
+• Consider using automated tools that monitor your DNS records and alert you to suspicious activity.

 5. Educate and Train Staff: